wozo/Leaflet-Maps-Marker/readme.txt

 * TinyMCE button for easily searching and adding maps on post/pages edit screen
 * display a list of markers below layer maps
 * show standalone maps in fullscreen mode
+* automatically generated geo sitemap for all maps (for submitting to Google)
 * support for microformat geo-markup to make your maps machine-readable
 * support for custom marker timestamps for more precise KML animations - [demo video](http://www.youtube.com/watch?v=LXliLaZ4u-E)
 * create QR code images for standalone maps in fullscreen mode